flamebyrd/makesite/README.md

 of the work (fanfiction, fanart, fanvid, etc).
 You can then use this in templates or enter 'media_type' in the group_by configuration to group by this in the works list.
 Use the `media_type_default` option to define what media type should be used when no tag is available on the work.
+The system will use the capitalisation in this option to format the tag used on display.
 How to use:
 ```
 "media_tags": ["fanfiction", "fanart", "fanvid", "podfic"],